Web security in Barracuda is built from three related components:

 }

-We want to send back HTML pages for our form based login.
-It is extremely convenient to simply forward the request to either a static html page or a CSP page.
-We analyze the information in AuthInfo and forward the request to either the login page or the error page.
+For form-based login, it is usually best to send HTML pages.
+The callback can forward the request to either a static HTML page or a CSP page.
+The example checks the information in AuthInfo and forwards the request to either the login page or the error page.

-Notice that we use the .shtml extension for our login pages.
-The .shtml extension makes these pages hidden for normal requests.
-Files with the .shtml extension can only be accessed by method HttpResponse::include and HttpResponse::forward.
+Notice that the login pages use the .shtml extension.
+This extension makes the pages hidden from normal browser requests.
+Files with the .shtml extension can only be accessed by HttpResponse::include and HttpResponse::forward.

-You may have noticed that we are still not setting the content-type.
-This is not necessary when using HttpResponse::forward since the page we forward the request to will do this automatically if not already set.
-The content-type is set to "text/html" since we are forwarding to a resource with the .shtml extension.
+The example still does not set the content type explicitly.
+This is not necessary when using HttpResponse::forward because the forwarded page sets it automatically if it has not already been set.
+The content type is set to "text/html" because the forwarded resource uses the .shtml extension.

-We have now completed the necessary support code for authenticating users, and we can now assemble a simple web-server that is protected by an authenticator:
+We have now completed the support code needed for authentication.
+The next example assembles a simple web server protected by a form authenticator:

 int main(int argc, char* argv[])